 You need to know where your money is going, when it is being spent, and where you are bringing money in.

-However, if you’re starting out today and you don’t know where your online arbitrage journey will take you, start accounting straight away.
-That way, you’ll always know where you’re at, and if you do grow, you’ll have a system in place already rather than suddenly having to set something up when you want to be buying, selling, and growing what has become your online arbitrage business.
+However, if you’re starting out today and you don’t know where your online arbitrage journey will take you, set up an accounting system right now.
+That way, you’ll always know where you’re at, and if you do grow, you’ll have a system in place already rather than suddenly having to set something up when you want to be buying, selling, and growing your online arbitrage business.